duckdblabs/duckdb-aflplusplus/README.md

         -  equivalent: `$ duckdb -c "SELECT * FROM read_parquet('my_parquet_file')"`
     - `make fuzz-duckdb-file`
         -  equivalent: `$ duckdb -c "ATTACH 'my_duckdb_file' AS tmp_db (READ_ONLY); use tmp_db; show tables;"`
+    - `make fuzz-wall-file`
+        -  equivalent: attaching a database file (see: `make fuzz-duckdb-file`) with a corresponding wal file
 4. Inspect the fuzz results to see if there are any inputs that resulted in crashes.
 Results are copied from the container to new directory `fuzz_results`, for example:
     - `./fuzz_results/csv_file_fuzzer`
 5. Clean up.
 The container keeps spinning unless explictly stopped; don't skip this step, check with `docker ps`.